To become a Border Force Officer and protect our border and our community, you must be:

 - be willing to complete Operational Safety Training and be willing to carry and use personal defence equipment, including a firearm, if required

-- have completed a Year 12 education, or Year 10 with a trade certificate or Year 10 with a Cert IV and/or equivalent
+- have completed a Year 12 education, or Year 10 with a trade certificate or a Cert IV and/or equivalent or relevant work experience

 - be prepared to meet our requirements as outlined below.